 Responsibility for Correspondence

-All conduct correspondence will be sent via email or HRE Certified Mail.
+All conduct correspondence will be sent via email.
 Every resident is responsible for the correspondence placed in his/her official resident mailbox as well as information sent to his/her official Purdue University Calumet email address.
-Once information has been disseminated to these mediums of communication, the resident will be considered to be notified.
+Once information has been disseminated to one these mediums of communication, the resident will be considered to be notified.

 If the resident is referred to the HRE Resident Conduct Process, they can expect the following:

-- The resident will receive a formal written notice regarding the alleged violations of
+- The resident will receive a notice regarding the alleged violations of

 - HRE Rules and Regulations and/or Student Code of Conduct via their PUC email account.